ramrems/HelloReader-Privacy-Policy/privacy-policy.md

 - **Messages:** Messages exchanged between users are not end-to-end encrypted.
 Messages are stored in the system but are not kept permanently and are deleted after a certain period.

 ## 2. Why Do We Use This Data?
--To ensure the proper functioning of the application -To improve user experience
+- To ensure the proper functioning of the application
+- To improve user experience
--To personalize content based on reading preferences
+- To personalize content based on reading preferences

 ## 3. Data Sharing
 I, ramrem, do not sell or share your personal data with third parties.
 However, if the application uses third-party services such as Firebase or Google Sign-In, their respective privacy policies may apply.